arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that focuses around using 3 Pokemon that are soul bound together in Pokemon HeartGold.

-**PLEASE NOTE THAT THIS PAGE IS A WORK IN PROGRESS.
-CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE.
-NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.**
+**CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE BEFORE OFFICIAL RELEASE.
+NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.
+SO IF YOU'RE DOWN TO TEST AND GIVE FEEDBACK PLEASE DO SO.**

 Join Discord for bugs/feedback (The public channels will be up soon sorry): [https://discord.gg/5QFdXGh](https://discord.gg/5QFdXGh)